Raymond Chomel: Surrender of the Saint-Nazaire Pocket

 The Charles Martel Brigade, which now had 2,600 men, took the name of the 25th Infantry Division, firstly under the command of Chomel then under Colonel Ghislain as Chomel had been appointed Brigadier General on 25 December 1944.

 General Chomel accompanied General de Gaulle during his visit to Saint-Nazaire on 14 January 1945, when it received the Cross of the Liberation.
 The 32nd Infantry Regiment rendered the honours.
-On the 25th January, the FFI battalions were dissolved and integrated into the 25th Division, which now had 30,000 soldiers.
+On 25 January, the FFI battalions were dissolved and integrated into the 25th Division, which now had 30,000 soldiers.

 After the final general capitulation of the German Armies, the forces occupying the pocket of Saint-Nazaire finally surrendered.
 The Germans signed this surrender at Cordemais before negotiators of the American and French Armies.
 On 11 May, at the Grand Clos racecourse in Bouvron, General Hans Junck handed over his pistol to American General Kramer in the presence General Chomel.
 28,000 Germans were taken prisoner, including 2 generals and 2 admirals whilst the Saint-Nazaire facilities were returned to working order.